Sandy Hook families settle for $73M with gun maker Remington

 “The plaintiffs never produced any evidence that Bushmaster advertising had any bearing or influence over Nancy Lanza’s decision to legally purchase a Bushmaster rifle, nor on the decision of murderer Adam Lanza to steal that rifle, kill his mother in her sleep, and go on to commit the rest of his horrendous crimes,” the group said in a statement.

-A lawyer for the plaintiffs, Josh Koskoff, said the settlement should serve as a “wake up call” to the gun industry and its financial backers.

-“For the gun industry, it’s time to stop recklessly marketing all guns to all people for all uses and instead ask how marketing can lower risk rather than court it,” Koskoff said.

 Damages from the settlement will be paid only to the families who signed onto the lawsuit, and not other victims’ families.
-None of the relatives who spoke at the news conferences described plans for the money.
+The families have not decided yet what they will be doing with the money from the settlement, said their spokesperson, Andrew Friedman.

 Four insurers for the now-bankrupt company agreed to pay the full amount of coverage available, totaling $73 million, the plaintiffs said.